2018 is rapidly approaching and, from what I can tell, things are about to change BIG TIME on the SEO front.

 In a study by Backlinko, domains with the most links (and thereby the most domain authority) tend to outrank domains with fewer links and less authority (a bit of a no-brainer, huh?).

-In laymen’s terms, a website that is linked to by a lot of people is seen as more trustworthy in the eyes of Search Engines.
+In laymen’s terms, a website that is linked to by a lot of people is seen as more trustworthy in the eyes of search engines like Google.
 As such, search engines are going to be a lot more willing to point its users to these websites.

 Strong content and links are still the main ranking factors when it comes to winning at SEO.